The 20 best Amazon Prime Day Kindle deals

 ZDNET's editorial team writes on behalf of you, our reader.
 Our goal is to deliver the most accurate information and the most knowledgeable advice possible in order to help you make smarter buying decisions on tech gear and a wide array of products and services.
 Our editors thoroughly review and fact-check every article to ensure that our content meets the highest standards.
 If we have made an error or published misleading information, we will correct or clarify the article.
 If you see inaccuracies in our content, please report the mistake via this form.

 Kindles are perfect summer vacation companions, offering everything you'd need in a top-notch e-reader.
-They're uber-portable (my Kindle fits in my coat pocket); they're lightweight (far lighter than that hardcover you're stowing in your carry-on); and you can take them on the plane, to the beach, or in the bathtub, and you won't have to sweat if they get some splashes of water on them.
+They're uber-portable (my Kindle fits in my coat pocket); they're lightweight (far lighter than that hardcover taking up valuable real estate in your carry-on); and you can take them on the plane, to the beach, or in the bathtub, and you won't have to sweat if they get some splashes of water on them.

 Best Kindle deals for Amazon Prime Day 2024